The Flip Side of “HELL YEAH!” Or No – How About “HELL WHY NOT!”

 Be passionate about everything you do – and don’t commit to anything you aren’t prepared to fully throw yourself into.

-His philosophy is simple, and I love it because it falls in line with my latest push to let go of some commitments.
 Before applying it to every decision, though, I want to discuss why Derek Sivers undertook this new philosophy and then consider this – does this philosophy lead us to pass up opportunities we really should be saying “yes” to?

 Where It All Began – Why “HELL YEAH” or “no”?